Randy McEachern: College career

 McEachern came to Texas as the heir apparent to All-American Marty Akins.
 But he didn't play in 1974 and redshirted in 1975.
 In the spring of 1976 he competed with Mike Cordaro for the backup position, but was lost for the season following a knee injury at the first fall scrimmage in August.
 In the spring of 1977, Coach Fred Akers moved him to defense as a fourth string safety, but McEachern begged to be left at quarterback and Akers relented.
-For there years, he never played a down.
+For three years, he never played a down.
 In fact, the year before the Oklahoma game that catapulted him into the role of starting quarterback, he had watched the game from the press box where he was a spotter for a radio network broadcast.

 McEachern started the 1977 season as the #4 quarterback on the depth chart and was not even listed in the team's media guide.
 Through Texas' first three wins he threw only 4 passes, as the Longhorns went from unranked to #5 in the country.
 Then came the Oklahoma game.
 Starting quarterback Mark McBath broke his ankle on the 7th play.
 Backup Jon Aune lasted only another nine before tearing ligaments in his knee, and preseason #3 quarterback Ted Constanzo had injured his knee playing racquetball in July.
 With all three players out with what appeared to be season-ending injuries, the ball was given to McEachern.
 Relying on eventual Heisman Trophy winner Earl Campbell, three-time All-American kicker Russell Erxleben and solid defense, McEachern and the Longhorns did just well enough to win 13-6.

 With McEachern under center - and Campbell in the backfield - Texas continued to win all season, including wins over #8 Arkansas and #14 Texas Tech.
 They rose to #1 in the rankings and stayed there for six weeks.
 In the Arkansas game, McEachern threw for 72 yards of a game-winning 80-yard touchdown drive late in the 4th quarter, and was named the Chevrolet Offensive Player of the Game.
 Late in the season, McEachern re-injured his knee in practice and Sam Ansley replaced him that week against TCU and the start of the next against Baylor.
 McEachern and Ansley alternated series in the second half against Baylor, and McEachern took over for the remainder of the season.
 That season, McEachern threw for 906 yards with 8 touchdowns and 4 interceptions, while rushing for 189 yards and 3 touchdowns.